home-assistant/home-assistant.io/source/_components/insteon.markdown

 ### {% linkable_title What NOT to do %}

-Insteon Modem is a top level component and device discovery will identify the Home Assistant platform the device belongs in.
+Insteon Modem is a top-level component and device discovery will identify the Home Assistant platform the device belongs in.
 As such, do not declare Insteon devices in other platforms.
 For example, this configuration will NOT work: